jermspeaks/jermspeaks.github.io/src/content/book/2012-02-29-the-commitment.md

 link: "https://amzn.to/41QkPSg"
 pubDate: "2012-02-29"
 title: "The Commitment: Love, Sex, Marriage, and My Family"
+blurb: "A personal account of tying the knot with Dan's partner, offering insights into the meaning of commitment in the context of love, sex, marriage, and family.
+And it's Dan's thoughts on marriage and the dynamics of his own relationship, making it a valuable read for anyone considering marriage or seeking a deeper understanding of committed relationships."
 ---

 This week’s book: “The Commitment: Love, Sex, Marriage, and My Family” by Dan Savage.
 I started reading this book earlier last year, got half way, and put it down.
 Then last month, I finally pulled myself together to finish the book.
 At first, I thought it was all about Mr. Savage’s journey through the hurdles of getting married (as he is gay, and wants a same-sex marriage).
 However, I was surprised to hear a lot of other opinions from popular media to politics (and in particular, the GOP’s candidate, Rick Santorum, and his views on gay marriage).